2020PB/police-brutality/reports/Ohio.md

 ### Woman shot in hand by wooden bullet | May 31st

-Police fire at protesters on the sidewalk while giving dispersal order.
+Police fire at protesters on the sidewalk near Broad and High while giving dispersal order.
 The filmer is shot in the hand with a wooden bullet.
 Several images show the recovered round and the damage to her hand.

 tags: less-lethal, protester, shoot, wooden-bullet

 id: oh-columbus-25

-geolocation:
+geolocation: 39.9623049,-83.0006986

 **Links**